luckyshot/thermostat/README.md

 ## What you need (minimum-ideal)

-- 1-2 Raspberry Pi (non-exclusive, you can use them for other things simultaneously such as for Kodi, Syncthing or PiHole)
+- 1 or 2 Raspberry Pi (non-exclusive, you can use them for other things simultaneously such as for Kodi, Syncthing or PiHole)
-- 1-2 temperature sensors (the second one is optional if you want outdoors measuring, although the weather API works too)
+- 1 temperature sensor for each Raspberry
 - 1 relay switch to turn ON-OFF the thermostat
 - Cable (Dupont wires, although any old/broken USB or phone cable works too)